Clean hands save lives.

 Hospitals are committed to safe, quality care.
 Hand hygiene is the single most effective intervention to reduce the cross transmission of healthcare-associated infections.
 However, according to the Centers for Disease Control and Prevention (CDC), on average, health care providers clean their hands less than half of the times they should.

-Since 2017, the Kansas Healthcare Collaborative has offered a collaborative approach for Kansas hospitals to continue improving hand hygiene adherence.
-More than 80 hospitals are participating in the KHC HIIN Hand Hygiene Collaborative (cohort 2) being conducted May 2019 through March 2020.
+From 2017 through March 2020, the Kansas Healthcare Collaborative offered a collaborative approach for Kansas hospitals to continue improving hand hygiene adherence.
+More than 80 hospitals participated in the second cohort of the KHC HIIN Hand Hygiene Collaborative conducted May 2019 through March 2020.

 Many hand hygiene resources for the health care setting are provided below.